 Like traditional forced air heat pumps, which can both heat and cool your home, ductless mini-splits air conditioners have two main components:

-1. Outdoor condenser, which contains the compressor.
+- Outdoor condenser, which contains the compressor.

-2. Indoor air-handling unit (the evaporator) that houses the refrigerant tubing, suction tubing, and condensate drain.
+- Indoor air-handling unit (the evaporator) that houses the refrigerant tubing, suction tubing, and condensate drain.
 Depending on the model, you can have up to 4 indoor units per outdoor unit.

 Mini-split systems heat or cool your home by:

-1. Pulling in the hot or cold air inside a room.
+- Pulling in the hot or cold air inside a room.

-2. Running the air over warm or cold refrigerant coils.
+- Running the air over warm or cold refrigerant coils.

-3. Pushing the air back into the room.
+- Pushing the air back into the room.

-4. Sending the refrigerant to the outdoor unit to expel the heat or cold.
+- Sending the refrigerant to the outdoor unit to expel the heat or cold.

 Mini-splits, which are more efficient than AC window units and safer than space heaters, are most commonly used for spaces where it's not possible or economical to extend ductwork, including:

-• Multi-family homes with small apartments
+- Multi-family homes with small apartments

-• New additions or renovations
+- New additions or renovations

-• Existing spaces like basements, attics, or garages
+- Existing spaces like basements, attics, or garages

-• Supplementing homes with non-ducted heating (radiators, space heaters, etc.)
+- Supplementing homes with non-ducted heating (radiators, space heaters, etc.)

-The Pros of Mini-Split Systems
+The Pros and Cons of Mini Splits

-Pro #1: Easy AC Mini-Split installation
+Pro #1: Easy Mini Split AC Installation

 If your home doesn't have ductwork, a mini-split HVAC system will be easier to install than installing ductwork for a forced air HVAC system.
 Installing ductwork is an invasive, not to mention expensive, process for your home.